luckyrider/deep-dive-into-spark/docs/cross-component/launcher/launcher.md

 ![LauncherServer](LauncherServer.png)

 ## `SparkSubmit`
+No matter what type a spark application we launch, we finally use `SparkSubmit` to submit the application.

 ![SparkSubmit](SparkSubmit.png)

 `SparkSubmit.submit()`: Submit the application using the provided parameters.
 This runs in two steps.

-First, we prepare the launch environment by setting up the appropriate classpath, system properties, and application arguments for running the child main class based on the cluster manager and the deploy mode.
-Second, we use this launch environment to invoke the main method of the child main class.
+1. First, we prepare the launch environment by setting up the appropriate classpath, system properties, and application arguments for running the child main class based on the cluster manager and the deploy mode.
+2. Second, we use this launch environment to invoke the main method of the child main class.

+Arguments are parsed and encapsulated by `SparkSubmitArguments`.

 `SparkApplication`: Entry point for a Spark application.

-* In client mode, launch the application main class directly. `JavaMainApplication` is used to wrap a standard Java class with a "main" method, e.g. `org.apache.spark.repl.Main`, `org.apache.spark.sql.hive.thriftserver.SparkSQLCLIDriver`.
+* In client mode, launch the application main class directly. `JavaMainApplication` is created.
+It wraps a standard Java class with a "main" method, e.g. `org.apache.spark.repl.Main`, `org.apache.spark.sql.hive.thriftserver.SparkSQLCLIDriver`.
-* In yarn-cluster mode, use `yarn.Client` as a wrapper around the user class.
+* In yarn-cluster mode, `org.apache.spark.deploy.yarn.YarnClusterApplication` is created.
+It uses `org.apache.spark.deploy.yarn.Client` to wrap the user class.
-  `org.apache.spark.deploy.yarn.YarnClusterApplication` is used.
+* `ClientApp` is used by standalone cluster.
+* `RestSubmissionClientApp`.
+It uses `RestSubmissionClient`.
+This is supported by standalone and Mesos.

-## Command Line Parser
+### Command Line Parser

-### SparkSubmitOptionParser
+**SparkSubmitOptionParser**

 Parser for spark-submit command line options.
 This class encapsulates the parsing code for spark-submit command line options, so that there is a single list of options that needs to be maintained (well, sort of, but it makes it harder to break things).

-### SparkSubmitArgumentsParser
+**SparkSubmitArgumentsParser**

 `SparkSubmitArgumentsParser` = `SparkSubmitOptionParser`

 This class makes `SparkSubmitOptionParser` visible for Spark code outside of the `launcher` package,